Investing in assets like stocks, bonds, real estate, can be a worthwhile strategy to earn passive income, allowing your money to work for you!

-Acquire safe income-producing assets
+Acquire safe, income-producing assets

-These are conservative, low-risk income-producing assets.
-The trade-off to its low volatility is that you won’t earn as much as more aggressive assets.
-It’s still a good idea to have a few of these in your portfolio to ensure proper diversification
+The trade-off to their low volatility is that you won’t earn as much as more aggressive assets.
+It’s still a good idea to have a few of these in your portfolio to ensure proper diversification.

 Asset #1: Certificates of Deposit (CDs)